MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/sidebar.md

 <!-- ====================================================================== -->
 ## Enable sidebar support of PWAs in Microsoft Edge

-Experimental support for pinning PWAs in the Microsoft Edge's sidebar starts with Microsoft Edge 112.
+Experimental support for PWAs that can target the sidebar in Microsoft Edge starts with Microsoft Edge 112.
 Some parts of the feature are available starting with Microsoft Edge 114, such as the ability to detect if your PWA is running in the sidebar by using User Agent Client Hints.

 To locally enable PWA sidebar support in Microsoft Edge: